Meet the Foundation Board of Directors 2014-2015

 Honorable Sue C. Payton - Colorado Springs, Colorado

 Sue graduated from Eastern in 1972 with a B.S. in Education.
 In 1985 she received an MS in Systems Acquisition Management/System Technology from the University of Southern California.
 She is also a 2006 graduate of Nova Southeastern University with an MS in Computer Information Systems.
 Sue was the manager of advanced technology/senior staff engineer and integration site manager for Martin Marietta/Lockheed Martin, responsible to the vice presidents for Space Development and Business Development for the successful integration of major software upgrades to a space operations facility and for providing recommendations and guidance on the investment of millions of dollars in independent research and development funds.
 She served as vice president of advanced technology/director of National Center for Applied Technology for ImageLinks, Inc.

 In 2001, Sue began her government service as a Deputy under Secretary of Defense and acting Director of Defense Research and Engineering for the Office of the Secretary of Defense.
 Sue retired as the Assistant Secretary of the Air Force (Acquisition) in 2009, and was responsible for all research, development and non-space acquisition, and provided direction and oversight of all matters pertaining to acquisition policies and programs.
-Sue is serving her fifth year on the Foundation Board of Directors and serves as Chair of the Scholarships & Grants Committee.
-She is also a member of the Finance and Oversight & Outreach Committees.
-She previously served on the Investment Committee.
+Sue is serving her sixth year on the Foundation Board of Directors.
+She currently serves as a member of the Scholarships & Grants Committee.
+She formerly served on the Finance/Audit, Oversight & Outreach and Investment Committees.

 Janet Treichel - Reston, Virginia